Sally Mulready: Birmingham Six Campaign

-Having watched the (now famous) Granada TV World In Action programme on the case of the case of the Birmingham six, Sally was convinced of the innocence of the six men and worked with a handful of other workers, mostly from Islington Council in London, to arrange the first meeting of the London campaign; it took place in a small room in the Red Rose Club in Islington in 1986, where Sally was elected as the Secretary of the campaign.
+Having watched the Granada TV World In Action programme on the case of the Birmingham six, Sally was convinced of the innocence of the six men and worked with a handful of other workers, mostly from Islington Council in London, to arrange the first meeting of the London campaign; it took place in a small room in the Red Rose Club in Islington in 1986, where Sally was elected as the Secretary of the campaign.
 This became the London Birmingham Six campaign and it complimented the campaigning work being done by the wives of the men in Birmingham, a campaign group in Dublin and numerous other individuals who were making representations to their MPs on behalf of the Birmingham Six.
 Jeremy Corbyn MP and Chris Mullin MP were pivotal to raising the campaign in Westminster.
 The Birmingham Six campaign grew into an international campaign against injustice and the eventual release of the men in March 1991.
 When the men were finally released Sally wrote Cruel Fate with Hugh Callaghan, the oldest of the Birmingham Six.
 Sally continued to support the men following their release by campaigning for a legislative change to Pensions entitlements enabling them, and all subsequent victims of miscarriages of justice, to access full State Pensions.